Sjord/Sjord.github.io/_posts/2022-07-27-mch-hacker-camp-technical-talks-workshops.md

 I was walking around on the terrain, and a talk was going on about locks inside a tent.
 I stepped in and attended this talk for a while, but I missed the first 20 minutes or so.

-The speaker has many electronic locks, where the weak spot is often in the physical field.
-By hitting locks, placing a magnet on them, or by using a hammer drill, they open multiple electronic locks in a manner that looks way too easy.
+The speaker had many electronic locks, where the weak spot is often in the physical field.
+By hitting locks with a hammer, placing a magnet on them, or by using a hammer drill, they open multiple electronic locks in a manner that looks way too easy.

 This was particularly a lesson to keep the end goal in sight.
 If you see an electronic lock, your first thought may be to hack the electronics.
 But the end goal is to get the door open, and that is achieved much easier with physical means.